 - In general, students must be available to work on campus to be guaranteed funding.
-This rule may be relaxed on a case-by-case basis during periods in which a substantial number of assistantship jobs can be done remotely. - Even if some or all of a student's work can be performed remotely, students must in all cases reside in the United States during the semester to receive an assistantship.
+This rule may be relaxed on a case-by-case basis if there are assistantship jobs available that can be done remotely, but students are not entitled to such jobs. - Even if some or all of a student's work can be performed remotely, students must in all cases reside in the United States during the semester to receive an assistantship.
 Brief trips overseas are permitted during the semester, provided the student notifies their supervisor well in advance and arranges to have all work covered. - Graduate assistants are expected to be available for work starting no later than one week before the start of the semester, and until all work is completed at the end of the semester.
-You must consult with your supervisor or the graduate director before making end-of-semester or end-of-break travel plans to make sure that you are fulfilling your duties. - Students who do not perform their assistantship duties satisfactorily will first receive a warning and a chance to remediate their performance from the Director of Graduate Studies.
+You must consult with your supervisor or the graduate director before making end-of-semester or end-of-break travel plans to make sure that you are fulfilling your duties. - International students who are entering funding for the first time, or who are returning to funding after one or more semestesr off, may need to be in the United States prior to the start of the semester to be added to payroll in a timely fashion.
+Such students should consult with the department's payroll coordinator about their travel plans. - Students who do not perform their assistantship duties satisfactorily will first receive a warning and a chance to remediate their performance from the Director of Graduate Studies.
 Further poor performance can result in a loss of assistantship funding. - Students found guilty of academic misconduct, who are not available to work on campus, or who do not perform their assistantship duties in a satisfactory manner may lose their funding even if they otherwise are making satisfactory progress.
 Decisions regarding loss of funding are made by the Director of Graduate Studies.